drupol/master-thesis/src/thesis/2-reproducibility.typ

 effect three years after its passage, likely in early 2027.
 Specifically, regarding #gls("SBOM"), the following applies to products with digital elements
 available: #quote[identify and document vulnerabilities and components contained in products with digital elements, including by drawing up a software bill of materials in a commonly used and machine-readable format covering at the very least the top-level dependencies of the products]
-#cite(<CRA>, supplement: "Annex I, Part II (1)", form:"normal").
+#cite(<CRA>, supplement: "Annex I, Part II (1)", form: "normal").

 ==== Supply Chain <ch2-supply-chain>